zold-io/zold/README.md

 **Pull**.
 The client connects to a random closest node and pulls a wallet.
 If the node doesn't have the wallet, it tries to find it in the network.
-Then, the client pulls all other wallets referenced in the main one, and validates their signatures.
-Then, it prints the balance to the user.
+Then, it calculates and prints the balance to the user.

 **Commit**.
 The user provides the amount and the destination wallet name.
-The client pulls the destination wallet and adds a new XML element `<txn>` to both of them together with the PGP signature received from the user.
+The client finds the mediator node in the network.
+The client pulls the destination wallet and adds a new XML element `<txn>` to both wallets.

 **Push**.
-The client sends the wallet to a random closest node.
-The node propagates it to other nodes in a [2PC](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)
+The client sends two wallets to the mediator, which checks the validity of the deduction and propagates both wallets to other nodes in a [2PC](https://en.wikipedia.org/wiki/Two-phase_commit_protocol)
 manner: acknowledgment first, commit next.
 If a node receives a wallet that contains transactions that are younger than transactions in its local copy, a merge operation is